Professional roofer installing waterproof roof underlayment on residential house for maximum water protection

 Synthetic Underlayment

-Made from polypropylene or polyethylene, synthetic waterproof roof underlayment offers superior tear resistance and UV protection compared to traditional felt.
+Made from polypropylene or polyethylene, synthetic roof underlayment offers superior tear resistance and UV protection compared to traditional felt.
 These materials are lightweight, easy to install, and provide excellent water resistance.

-Rubberized Asphalt Underlayment
+Rubberized Asphalt Underlayment (Peel and Stick)

 Modified Bitumen Underlayment